 - Let your specific site conditions and "sense of place" inform your fire pit landscape design.
 Choose plants that will reflect your style, and are appropriate for your climate, conditions, and size of space.

 - The fire pit itself is an important part of the landscape.
 Consider what role you want it to play before committing to a specific fire pit style.
-If it's part of a casual dining space or lounge, for instance, choose a fire pit that also acts as a coffee table, with at least 12" of tabletop around the fire for people to set their food and drinks or put up their feet.
+If it's part of a casual dining space or lounge, choose a fire pit that doubles as a coffee table.
+With at least 12" of tabletop around the fire for people to set their food or place their feet.

 - Keep guests comfortable once they're around the fire by providing cozy seating.
 Designer Scott Shrader recommends seating that is at least 31" deep and allows room for soft pillows to lean back on.

 - Use hedges or tall plants around your fire pit to create the walls of your outdoor room.

 - If you have a view to enjoy, take a pass on the green walls.
 Optimize the view with plantings that won't obstruct it.

 - Especially in smaller landscapes and spaces, stick to a simple plant, color, and material palette.
 This approach will create a more soothing feel.